 In California, there are different types of burglary charges that can be filed against a criminal defendant.
 Burglary charges are distinct from theft or robbery charges.
 The potential ramifications of a burglary conviction depend on the circumstances involved in the case and the degree of the crime as defined under state law.

 A first-degree burglary occurs when a person enters a structure with the intent to commit a crime.
 First-degree burglary is considered a felony and is often referred to as residential burglary.
 This crime involves entering an inhabited dwelling, which is defined much more broadly than being an apartment or house or other structure that is traditionally viewed as a place where someone may live.
 Additionally, the term “inhabited” is more specifically defined.
 While burglary is often considered a “breaking and entering” crime, breaking is not a requisite element of the crime in California.
 Here, a person can be charged with burglary even if a defendant walked through an unlocked door.

 Burglary is a crime of specific intent.
 This means that the prosecutor must show that the defendant entered the dwelling or structure with the specific intent to commit a crime.
 If the prosecutor cannot prove that the defendant intended to commit a crime after entering the structure, the defendant should not be found guilty of the crime.

 Second Degree Burglary

-When the structure is not one defined under the Code, the charge is considered second degree burglary.
-Second degree burglary is often charged when the crime is committed on a commercial property.
-Second degree burglary may be charged as either a felony or a misdemeanor.
+When the structure is not defined under the Code, the charge is considered second-degree burglary.
+Second-degree burglary is often charged when the crime is committed on commercial property.
+Second-degree burglary may be charged as either a felony or a misdemeanor.

 Penalties for Burglary